pnxl/handel-pos/README.md

 #### Adding images to items
 Upload an image of your item to your users storage bucket, taking note of the name.
 Go back to the table editor, and fill in the image row with the file name of the image you just uploaded.

+### Does that sound good to you?
+If it does - you can learn more about it at [handel.pnxl.dev](https://handel.pnxl.dev/).

+For demos, check out [handel-demo.pages.dev](https://handel-demo.pages.dev).

+For an in-person demo and to get it for your business, feel free to contact me here or through email at [jason@pnxl.dev](mailto:jason@pnxl.dev); I'd love to show you what my product can do for your business 😉

 ## Acknowledgements and Credits